WEST ROXBURY, MASSACHUSETTS

 access all three loop trails.

-Right takes you underneath this stone arch (Circuit Drive) to access the Emerald
+Right takes you underneath this stone arch (Circuit Drive) out to Forest Hills

 Note; Turn left to check out Scarboro Hill.
 Follow the paved road up a slight hill to the top of Scarborough Hill.
 It's about 0.3 miles to the top, where you'll see a semi circle stone wall containing historical plaques describing the park's origins and views of the park.
 Again, all overgrown.